UsilverOwl/Molecular-dynamic-script/README.md

 # Molecular-dynamic-script
-Gromacs script for a MD of RNA in water and RNA in mixture os solvents water-DMSO
+Gromacs script for a MD of RNA in water and RNA in mixture of solvents water-DMSO